You are here

 You may only take Practicum once.
 If you take a Practicum, you cannot take an internship course in any other department.
 If you have already taken another internship course, you may not take Practicum.
 This is a policy of the College of Liberal Arts.

 Practicum may be taken for any number of credits from 3 to 15, including numbers of credits that are not multiples of 3.
-However, the number of credits must be approved by James Dalton.
+However, the number of credits must be approved by Jeffrey Leitzel.
 He will base that judgment on the quality of the learning experience and supervision that is offered by the proposed Practicum setting.

 Practicum involves two parts:

 - Practicum students are placed in mental health, educational, and human service settings.
 After an initial observation period, you will have the responsibilities of an entry-level staff member, under supervision of a professional in the Practicum setting.
 (For practicum, this person is termed the field supervisor.)
-You will also be supervised by James Dalton.
+You will also be supervised by Jeffrey Leitzel.
 Our department does not place students in business or industrial-organizational settings.

 - Practicum students must attend weekly class meetings on campus.
 These meetings involve discussion of what you are learning from your practicum experiences.
 In addition, practicum students read chapters from a required textbook on ethical issues, write weekly papers, and write summary papers at the end of the course.
 (If your practicum is distant from Bloomsburg, you are required to attend the first weekly class, then submit weekly papers and a weekly journal.)